-At Friday, we’re building asynchronous tools (weekly check-in, daily standup, 1-1 meetings, etc) that make the manager’s schedule a bit more asynchronous, but they also help make remote teams feel more connected too.
+At Friday, we’re building asynchronous tools (weekly check-in, daily standups, 1-1 meetings, etc) that make the manager’s schedule a bit more asynchronous, but they also help make remote teams feel more connected too.

 It's all about finding the balance between these two modes of work and knowing when we need to flex.
 If we can do this, remote work will be much more common.

 In Friday, you can choose the questions that you want feedback on.
 Or you can run a specialized routine that may occur only weekly or monthly for goal and KPI alignment.

 These answers also provide an account of what people said they would do, their ideas for improvement, and their responses.
 It’s an ongoing account.
 Most teams only update this type of information once a quarter or once a year, losing valuable feedback in the process.

 One of the remote work challenges is potentially working too much.
 That always-on mindset can be alluring for the go-getters, but can quickly lead to burnout without proper checks and balances in place.